aaishikasb/aaishikasb/README.md

 ## About Me 🤓

 - 📣 I am Aaishika and I curate use-case-based content, organize community-centric events, and time to time write indecipherable code.
-- 🚢 I design developer engagement programs and work on community-centric initiatives at [ngrok](http://ngrok.com)!
+- 🚢 I design developer engagement programs and scale community initiatives at [`ngrok`](http://ngrok.com) as a `Community Manager`!
-- 🦆 Find me building the randomest of things here and scaling communities!
+- 🦆 Find me building the randomest of things here.
 - 🔭 Interests outside of Tech: Astronomy, Cinematography, ~~Watching stray cats cause ruckus~~

 ## Things I Do 🧑‍💻